 If you have them in your backyard cut off a few branches tying them up with some twine and hang them upside down in a dark, vented room.
 If you pick off leaves ( for instance if you find a bush in the park) place them in a wicker basket and again place in a dark place.

 A cup of raspberry tea per day should be taken over the last three months of the pregnancy, as it will perfect the muscle and tissue tone of the uterus, and eventually aid in facilitating the birthing process itself.

-During the pregnancy, Raspberry leaves can be taken to easy and not prolong labour.
+During the pregnancy, Raspberry leaves can be taken to easy and not prolong labor.

 During pregnancy, other herbs should be taken as well so as to aid in general health, such as Nettles, which can also be taken as a tea (Nettles provide the body with a good source of iron).

-If labour is prolonged taking Golden Seal ( in tincture form or as a tea) will work towards strengthening the bodies endurance.
+If labor is prolonged taking Golden Seal ( in tincture form or as a tea) will work towards strengthening the body’s endurance.

 To be taken…

 Pour hot water over 2 teaspoons of the dried raspberry leaves*.
 Cover the cup with a lid and let it sit for 10-15 minutes.
 Drink freely throughout the day.

 *crumble them before you make the tea if you crumble the leaves all at once the oils inside will release and the properties of the tea will be lax.

 ** Contact your physician if you have any questions